Americans love to travel for business, and the IRS is looking for a way to make it a bit more financially feasible for them.

 According to the American Express Business Travel Survey, a full 91% of respondents reported enjoying traveling for business.
 Of that number, 62% explained that they enjoyed this option simply because they enjoy spending quality time, in person, with their colleagues, customers, and potential prospects.

 However, traveling all the time can hamper a person’s well-being.
-Traveling for a job isn’t always just an overnight situation, considering that back in 2013 a full third of all domestic business trips included air travel.
+Electronics gadgets repair aside for people traveling for work, traveling for a job isn’t always just an overnight situation, considering that back in 2013 a full third of all domestic business trips included air travel.
 So when the survey respondents were asked which travel services are the most important when traveling, they responded back with: traveling in business class, access to the hotel’s concierge floors, and access to airport lounges.

 With this in mind, hotel use around the country is growing.
 For perspective, 40% of hotel guests report traveling for business, but this can add up both for the employee and the employer.